CruxConnect/crux-docs/_organization/password-reset.md

   {: title="Response" }

 ---
 Should you need to reset your password, you may initiate the process via this call.
 This is to be used in conjunction with the ["Validate Password Reset"](#organizationpassword-reset) and ["Create New Password"](#organizationpassword-create) API calls.
+The reset token expires two hours after issuance.

 ### Request Parameters: